ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Strings.md

 Tutorial
 --------

-Strings are anything between "" or ''.
-It makes no difference if you use single quotes or double quotes.
-For example,
+A string is a collection of characters/symbols inside quotation marks.
+Strings are interpreted by the computer as raw text.

+You can use single quotes or double quotes for strings - either one is acceptable.

     myFirstString = 'I am a string!' #single quotes mySecondString = "Me too!" #double quotes

+The key difference between using single quotes and double quotes is that you can only perform interpolation if you use

 There are many things you can do with strings, using methods.
 .length will give you the number of characters in a string.